+Employment Applications

-1. Employment Applications - UConn Health utilizes a standard application form designed specifically to enable applicants to apply for any position in any Equal Employment Opportunity (EEO) category.
+UConn Health utilizes a standard application form designed specifically to enable applicants to apply for any position in any Equal Employment Opportunity (EEO) category.
 Changes to the application were made to comply with regulations regarding the disclosure of a criminal history prior to a job offer.
 The application process for the online system mirrors the paper application form.
-No problems have been identified in this area.
+As of January 1, 2019, UConn Health will no longer require the disclosure of previous salaries by applicants.
+Applicants may still provide this information at their discretion

-2. Job Qualifications
+Job Qualifications

 UConn Health has completed an objective job evaluation for all non-faculty job classifications.
 All job qualifications were reviewed and new job specifications were developed when needed or requested in all EEO categories.
-During this plan year, eighteen (18) new job titles were created.
+During this plan year, twenty (20) new job titles were created.

 The majority of position classifications at UConn Health are unclassified and do not require that an applicant take an examination to be considered for employment or promotional opportunities.
-Of UConn Health's 3,775 full time employees, 31 % are in classified positions.
+UConn Health's full time employees total 3,745 during the current reporting period.
 The majority of these employees are in positions that do not require an examination as they are professionally licensed.
 During this plan year, the Department of Administrative Services changed many of the current job specifications that had previously required examinations.
-Agencies will be required to post the positions on their job posting sites as well as the DAS site and the posting and application process will be considered the examination.
-This will significantly reduce the numbers of positions that require examination and reduce the time to fill.
-No problems have been identified in this area.
+Agencies are required to post the positions on their job posting sites as well as the DAS site.
+The posting and application process are considered the examination.
+This significantly reduces the numbers of positions that require examination and reduces the time to fill.

-3. Recruitment Practices
+Recruitment Practices

-UConn Health is comprised of an acute care hospital, a medical school, a dental school, a physician's practice group, a large research component and the Correctional Managed Healthcare Program which provides medical and mental health services to the incarcerated.
+UConn Health is comprised of an acute care hospital, a medical school, a dental school, a physician's practice group, a large research component and the Correctional Managed Healthcare Program, which provides medical and mental health services to the incarcerated.